Best Motorcycle Helmet Speakers with Bluetooth, Tested (Sound, Volume)

 If you want to skip to the winner, here are the rankings from top to bottom:

 The best motorcycle helmet speakers are the Cardo + JBL 45mm set.
 They are the best value on the market and sound better than speakers twice their price.
 Plus, you can use them with any motorcycle headset.
-I use them with the Cardo Spirit every day, and I’ve never looked back.
+I first used these with the Cardo Spirit on a motorcycle trip across America (which became the Ride of Passage: American Heartland Tour – which you can now take yourself), and I’ve never looked back.

 CE AAA rated means this underlayer can withstand a slide on asphalt at highway speeds.
 And all under whatever jacket you want to wear on top.